 Middle School

-In 2021, the Foundation funded wireless microscopes for the Middle School.
+One of the most popular science experiences in Middle School funded by a Foundation grant is the Digital Planetarium.
+The planetarium allows students to view the night sky from different hemispheres and times projected onto an inflatable dome.
+The Foundation has also funded wireless microscopes for the Middle School.
 In seventh grade, all students use the microscopes for a unit on cells.
 In eighth grade, all students prepare for the NYS Science Exam, which includes a lab portion using microscopes.
 The Foundation also funded VEX V5 robotics materials for the Middle School's Technology classes to enable students to experience programming and mechanical engineering on an authentic level.
-Middle School students have the opportunity to immerse themselves in week-long STEM challenges through i2Learn.
-Each June, students tackle i2Learn problems like designing lunar colonies that challenge them to think, experiment, test, and try again.
-One of the most popular science experiences in Middle School, funded by a 2011 Foundation grant, is the Digital Planetarium.
-The planetarium allows students to view the night sky from different hemispheres and times projected onto an inflatable dome.

 High School